Estimated reading time: 7 minutes

 Zapier enables you to integrate Pipefy with over 1000 web apps.
 This article will teach you everything you need to know about setting up an integration between Pipefy and one of these available apps via Zapier.

-However, if you want to integrate Pipefy with an app that Zapier doesn’t support or with specific and complex software that you use in your operations, feel free to get in touch with our team to request a custom integration.
+However, if you want to integrate Pipefy with an app that Zapier doesn’t support or with specific and complex software that you use in your operations, feel free to get in touch with our team to request a custom integration if you're in the Enterprise plan.
 Pipefy can be integrated with any tool, so if it’s not on Zapier that’s not a problem.

 For Zapier integrations, you'll need:

 - A Zapier account (Zapier offers both free and paid plans.
 Check out their pricing page for more information).

 Sign up for a Zapier account

 Before you start creating new zaps (that's how integrations via Zapier are called) you'll need to create a Zapier account or sign in if you already have one.

 Signing up for a Zapier account is very simple: